audreytracy/estimate/README.md

 ### Purpose

 This project is an extension of previous students' work.
 The intention of this project was to take buggy code with incomplete requirements, elicit a complete set of requirements, and expand functionality while troubleshooting & debugging existing codebase.
+Many features initially listed in requirements were unimplemented or partially implemented.
+New requirements are bolded & underlined in [System Specification & Design](https://github.com/audreytracy/estimate/blob/bb76ed8b16c44138eeea10145819c8166ccc4216/System%20Specification%20and%20Design.pdf) document.

+### Product Description

+The EstiMate Web Application will help users plan, record, and review the tasks they complete.
+A user will be able to log into the app, create and view tasks they plan on completing, and record and view the results.

+The app will predict whether the user will complete the tasks within the user's predicted number of hours.
+The user will also have the opportunity to practice their estimation by entering a predicted likelihood (as a percentage) that certain real life events will occur.
+These events (estimation calibration exercises) may be suggested by any user and will be approved by system admins.

+A user will be able to generate reports on their task activity.
+When a report is generated, the system calculates a ratio between predicted & actual time spent on all tasks to determine a user's average.
+This ratio is used in system predictions.

 ### Built With